cn00/NSLua/README.md

 Additionally, tables will be converted into either NSArrays or NSDictionaries when returned or called as parameters to an Objective-C method.

-EasyLua was originally derived from Lua-Objective-C Bridge.
+NSLua was originally derived from Lua-Objective-C Bridge.
 Special thanks to the original author Toru Hisai!

 Current Limitations
 =======